 Early Life and Education

-Leon David Black was born on July 31, 1951, in New York City.
-He is the son of Eli M. Black, a Jewish businessman who emigrated from Poland.
-Leon Black's mother, Shirley Lubell, was an artist.
-He received a Bachelor of Arts in Philosophy and History from Dartmouth College in 1973 and an MBA from Harvard Business School in 1975.
+Leon David Black was born on July 31, 1951.
+His father, Eli M. Black, was a prominent businessman.
+Leon earned a Bachelor of Arts degree in philosophy and history from Dartmouth College in 1973 and an MBA from Harvard Business School in 1975.

 Rise to Success